 This university-level forensic science course enables you to study one of the most fascinating areas of applied science – the use of scientific procedures to produce evidence in a court of law.
 The Foundation Degree provides knowledge and skills appropriate to an increasingly important area of science.
 It covers the major scientific disciplines involved in the investigation of crime.
-You will study in the College’s specialist forensic science laboratories using modern forensic equipment, and put your skills to practice in our mock crime scene house.
-On this course you will have the opportunity to work closely with practising forensic experts from a range of organisations, including Devon & Cornwall Constabulary, Crime Scene Investigators and Forensic Practitioners.
+You will study in the College’s specialist forensic science laboratories using modern forensic equipment and have the opportunity to work closely with practising forensic experts from a range of organisations, including Devon & Cornwall Constabulary, Crime Scene Investigators and Forensic Practitioners.

 For more information about this course please read the Programme Quality Handbook which contains programme specifications and module information.